CharredPicks

 • Sharp slicing knife

 For wood selection, I stick with oak pellets for that authentic Texas flavor.
-Hickory works too, but oak gives you that clean smoke without overpowering the beef.
+Hickory works too, but oak gives you clean smoke without overpowering the beef.
+Our best wood for each type of meat guide breaks this down in detail.

 Instructions